Don't translate your documentation (yet)

 The real cost

+Translation isnât just the initial cost.
+Itâs ongoing maintenance.
 Every docs update needs translation.
-Every new feature.
-Every bug fix that affects documentation.
-Every restructure.
+Every new feature, every bug fix that touches the docs, every restructure.

 If you ship docs in three languages, every change multiplies by three.
-If you canât handle that, donât translate yet.
+If you can't handle that, don't translate yet.
+Focus on quality in one language first, then expand when you have the resources to maintain it.